ewolff/microservices-primer/manuscript/chapter2.md

 The domain model can consist of different elements:

 * *Entity* is an object with its own identity.
-In an E-commerce-application the customer or the item could be *Entities*. *Entities* are typically stored in a database.
+In an E-commerce application the customer or the item could be *Entities*. *Entities* are typically stored in a database.

 * *Value Objects* do not have their own identity.
 An example is an